iFixit/react-commerce/README.md

 npm run dev
 ```

+After running this command, Next.js will serve your app on http://localhost:3000, and Strapi will serve the CMS on http://localhost:1337/admin.

 ### Using SVG

 If you want to use an svg as a React component, add it to `frontend/assets/svg/files` and run